Chaos and integrability in SL(2,R)-geometry: case and hyperbolic magnetic geodesics

 For the non-normalised metrics (\ref{metric}) the quotient $SL(2,\mathbb R)/SO(2)$ has Gaussian curvature $K=-2\alpha^{-1}$ and so the ratio

 is independent on the choice of the metric.

-Depending on the values of $\mathcal C$ the corresponding curves on the hyperbolic plane are called {\it hypercycles} when $\mathcal C<1$, {\it horocycles} when $\mathcal C=1$ and {\it hyperbolic circles} when $\mathcal C>1$ (see Hedlund \cite{Hedlund-1}).
+Depending on the values of $\mathcal C$ the corresponding curves on the hyperbolic plane are called {\it hypercycles} when $\mathcal C<1$, {\it horocycles} when $\mathcal C=1$ and {\it hyperbolic circles} when $\mathcal C>1$ (see Caratheodory \cite{Caratheodory}).
 The special case of hypercycles with $\mathcal C=0$ are the usual geodesics with zero geodesic curvature.

-Hedlund was probably the first who studied the properties of these curves on the quotient $\mathcal M^2_\Gamma=\Gamma\backslash \mathbb{H}^2$ of hyperbolic plane by the Fuchsian groups $\Gamma \subset PSL(2,\mathbb R)$ of the first kind (for the theory of Fuchsian groups we refer to S. Katok \cite{SKatok}).
-There was studied later by Arnold \cite{Arnold} and Anosov and Sinai \cite{AS}, see also more recent papers by Paternain et al \cite{BP,Pat}, Taimanov \cite{T2004} and Miranda \cite{Miranda} and references therein.
+Hedlund \cite{Hedlund-1} was probably the first to study the properties of these curves on the quotient $\mathcal M^2_\Gamma=\Gamma\backslash \mathbb{H}^2$ of hyperbolic plane by the Fuchsian groups $\Gamma \subset PSL(2,\mathbb R)$.
+They were studied later by Arnold \cite{Arnold}, see also more recent papers by Paternain et al \cite{BP,Pat}, Taimanov \cite{T2004} and Miranda \cite{Miranda} and references therein.